alexkovalevv/wp-disable-admin-ad/readme.txt

 = How to reset all rules? =
 - Settings → AdsDestroyer - disable admin ad & adblocker → "Reset all rules".

+== Output Buffering ==

+This plugin uses PHP output buffering (ob_start) to process HTML content in the WordPress admin panel.
+The buffering is **only active in the admin area** and **never affects the frontend** of your website.

+**Important for hosting providers:**
+- The plugin does NOT use output buffering on frontend pages
+- Admin panel pages are rarely cached by hosting providers due to their personalized nature
+- If you have admin panel caching enabled on your hosting, it may cause conflicts with the plugin's functionality
+- If you have problems with Wordpress admin panel caching.
+We recommend disabling admin panel caching when using this plugin

+**Technical details:**
+- The buffering is used to apply XPath rules to hide unwanted elements in the admin interface
+- No impact on frontend performance or caching

+== Development & Build Instructions ==

+This plugin uses modern build tools for JavaScript and CSS compilation.
+To build the plugin from source:

+**Prerequisites:**
+- Node.js (version 16 or higher)
+- npm (comes with Node.js)

+**Build Commands:**
+- `npm install` - Install dependencies
+- `npm run build` - Build production assets and create distribution package
+- `npm run build:dev` - Build development assets (with source maps)
+- `npm run dev` - Build development assets (alias for build:dev)

+**Build Process:**
+1. JavaScript files are compiled using Vite from `assets/js/` directory
+2. SCSS files are compiled to CSS from `assets/scss/` directory
+3. Compiled assets are output to `build/` directory
+4. Final distribution package is created as `build/compiled/ads-destroyer-[version].zip`

+**Source Files:**
+- JavaScript: `assets/js/main.js`, `assets/js/admin-settings.js`, and related modules
+- SCSS: `assets/scss/index.scss`, `assets/scss/admin-settings.scss`, and component files
+- Build configuration: `vite.config.js`, `package.json`

+**Output Structure:**
+- `build/js/` - Compiled JavaScript files
+- `build/css/` - Compiled CSS files
+- `build/compiled/` - Distribution packages

 == Changelog ==

+= 1.0.20 =
+- Added comprehensive build instructions to readme.txt
+- Updated development documentation with Node.js build process
+- Improved plugin documentation for developers

+= 1.0.19 =
+- Updated all plugin prefixes from AIDAD/aidad to ADSD/adsd for WordPress.org compliance
+- Added output buffering documentation for hosting providers
+- Improved admin-only buffering with clear frontend exclusion

 = 1.0.18 =
 - Visual overlay updated: blur/hatch on hover and selection, centered action button, instruction hint.